parmarjh/ononoDaga/README.md

 5. Deploy the stack with serverless.

 	```
-	pipenv run serverless deploy -v
+	pipenv run npx serverless deploy -v
 	```

-	Prefixing with `pipenv run` loads the environment variables that we just set in the `.env` file and then runs the command `serverless deploy`.
+	Prefixing with `pipenv run` loads the environment variables that we just set in the `.env` file and then runs the command `npx serverless deploy`.

 	When you're ready to deploy to production add, `--stage prod` to the end of the deploy command.